 Listing 1.5 shows the main methods of the Phenotype.
 The fitness property will return the actual fitness value of the Genotype, and the Genotype can be fetched with the genotype() method.
 If no fitness value is associated with the Phenotype yet, the fitness() method will throw an NoSuchElementException.
 Whether the fitness value has been set can be checked with the isEvaluated() method.
 Setting a fitness value can be done with the withFitness(C) method.
 Since the Phenotype is immutable, this method returns a new Phenotype with the set fitness value.
 Additionally to the fitness value, the Phenotype contains the generation when it was created.
-This allows to calculate the current age and allow the removal of overaged individuals from the population.
+This allows for the calculation of the current age and allows for the removal of overaged individuals from the population.